anou/iftheme-docs/plugins/tinymce-advanced/readme.txt

 = No styles are imported in the Styles drop-down menu. =

-These styles (just the classes) are imported from your current theme editor-style.css file.
+These styles are imported from your current theme editor-style.css file.
 However some themes do not have this functionality.
 For these themes TinyMCE Advanced has the option to let you add a customized editor-style.css and import it into the editor.

 = I have just installed this plugin, but it does not do anything. =